Migrating from the RDS to the RDF-Active

 - Initial Processing: When your form is initially submitted, it will go direct to the ICT Demand and Recharge Team who will review your request and arrange for the transfer of funds from the account you specified.

-- Contact you to arrange a time for removing access from the RDS and completing the final transfer.
-Please make sure you contact the current users of your RDS Project so that they know to stop using the RDS at the agreed time.
+- Coordinate Switching Services: When the data transfer is nearly complete, our team will contact you to arrange a time to officially remove your access from the RDS and finalise the transfer.
+Please make sure you coordinate with all the users on the relevant RDS Project/s so that they know to switch off from using the RDS at the agreed upon time.